Linux

 This means virtually anything you can think of is installable on Arch, including proprietary software, beta builds and niche tools.

-Arch-based distributions for those who want the idea without the pain
+Arch-based distributions for people who want the idea without all the pain

 Fedora vs. Arch: what is the practical difference?